ArduPilot/ardupilot_wiki/common/source/docs/common-baro-external.rst

 .. warning::

-   Support for external barometers will be released with Copter-3.6.1.
-The instructions below have only been verified for the Drotek MS5611 barometer.
-The Adafruit BMP280 has not been verified to work yet.
+   Support for external barometers was released with Copter-3.6.
+The instructions below have been verified for the Drotek MS5611 barometer but the Adafruit BMP280 has not been verified to work.

 .. image:: ../../../images/baro-top-image.png
     :width: 450px